Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of the NGAS in the Leading Order to QFT in the Massive Symmetric Phase

 Substituting for $~g~$ as given by eqn.(116), one can solve for the bare-mass, by inverting eqn.(114), after carrying out the subtraction as per the Stevenson-prescription.
 This leads to the following expression for the bare-mass :

-With the aid of eqs.(116) and (117),~ the effective potential, as given by eqn.(110) can be recast in manifestly renormalised form involving the $~\it{observable}~$ parameters: $~g_{R}~$ and $~m_{R}~$ only.
+With the aid of eqs.(116) and (117),~ the effective potential, as given by eqn.(110) can be recast in manifestly renormalized form involving the $~\it{observable}~$ parameters: $~g_{R}~$ and $~m_{R}~$ only.
 The resulting expression is given by :

 where

 and

 Similarly, the renormalized version of the ``gap-equation'' is given by :